General ART Questions & Answers

 I had my tubes tied (tubal ligation) several years ago.
 Would I be a candidate for IVF?

-Although surgical reversal of tubal sterilization may be an option, IVF-ET is still a consideration, especially in older women or in couples with male factor infertility.
-The overall success rates are similar for ligation reversal and IVF-ET, although the results of IVF-ET are obtained more rapidly than ligation reversal.
-If ligation reversal has been attempted and has failed, IVF-ET represents the best option.
+Although surgical reversal of tubal sterilization may be an option, IVF is a good option, especially in older women or in couples with male factor infertility.
+The overall success rates are similar for ligation reversal and IVF, although the results of IVFT are obtained more rapidly than ligation reversal.
+If ligation reversal has been attempted and has failed, IVF represents the best option.
 Cost and other factors involved in surgical reversal must be considered when making this decision.

 Does insurance cover the procedure?